This guide contains sources of financial support for museums currently dealing with the effects of COVID-19 or the Coronavirus outbreak.

 MGS funding streams

-MGS has been monitoring the sector’s financial needs arising as a result of Coronavirus and we are working to make our funding responsive.
-All of our regular grant funds have been suspended until further notice to allow flexibility to respond to the current situation.
+Since March 2020 MGS has been monitoring the sector’s financial needs arising as a result of Coronavirus.
+During 2020/21 we suspended all of our regular grant funds and ran five special funds:

-A further £115,000 of capital funding was distributed through a fund to support the purchase of equipment necessary to enable work from home and provision of digital access to museum collections and activity.
-This fund closed on 3 July.
+In April 2020, funding from the Scottish Government established the Urgent Response Fund, to support museums and galleries with core costs critically affected by the COVID-19 pandemic.
+Capital funding was also distributed through the Digital Resilience fund to support the purchase of equipment necessary to enable work from home and provision of digital access to museum collections and activity.

 Flexibility around project timescales and how funding is used

 Some projects which we are supporting through our funding streams will need to be paused or changes might be required.
 We are happy to discuss these issues with you on an ongoing basis as the situation evolves.
 Please do not hesitate to get in touch if you would like to discuss any changes to your funded projects.

 We will endeavour to ensure that grant claims are processed as normal.
 Where our grant contributes to someone’s salary we will continue to accept claims for those costs, even if the post holder is unable to deliver the project as planned due to the impact of Coronavirus.

 For organisations currently delivering Small or Museum Development Fund projects, please remember that you can submit interim claims once you have reached a claim level of £2,000 after your award percentage has been applied, and you may wish to consider this to help improve your cashflow at this time.

 Scotland specific support